When executives misbehave, all-male boards are part of the problem

 One of the striking details from Weinstein's long history of settling sexual harassment lawsuits is that he did so at a time when the board was composed entirely of men.
 Three of them resigned after the New York Times' story published on Friday, leaving four male board members to fire him on Sunday.

-And there are other examples: The board of 21st Century Fox, where Fox News chief Roger Ailes and Bill O'Reilly were ousted after revelations about their harassment of women, has only one female member.
+And there are other examples: The board of 21st Century Fox (FOX), where Fox News chief Roger Ailes and Bill O'Reilly were ousted after revelations about their harassment of women, has only one female member.

 Related: Awkward!
 Company behind "Fearless Girl" settles gender pay dispute